davetron5000/trickster/notes.txt.md

-# conman - create and present a nice presentation, quickly
+# trickster - create and present a nice presentation, quickly

-conman allows you to do a few things:
+trickster allows you to do a few things:

 * Author a presentation in Markdown instead of a GUI
 * Allow anyone to connect to your laptop to view the presentation on their screen